-Ignite: The Royal Kent Spiritual Committee
+Ignite: Our Spiritual Committee

 As a Church of England School which promotes Christian Values and opportunities for children to reflect on the spiritual aspect of their lives, we are supported by our pupils to help us evaluate what we do and how we could do it better.
 This committee helps us to find out how RKS encourages pupils’ discovery of God the creator, of their ‘innermost being’ and of the wonder of the environment.

-Eco Champions: The Royal Kent Environment Committee
+Eco Champions: Our Environment Committee

-There are a range of different issues involved in this are of school development, such as sustainability, healthy living and energy use.
+There are a range of different issues involved in this area of school development, such as sustainability, healthy living and energy use.
 We are very lucky that our school is set in beautiful grounds and this committee also has an important role in promoting care for the environment.

 Over the year, the children will help to plan activities for STEM (Science, Technology, Engineering and Maths) week in the Spring term, evaluate the work of the school in many different areas and work together to tackle different issues.

-Digital Leaders: The Royal Kent Computing Leaders
+Digital Leaders: Our Computing Committee

 Digital Leaders work closely with our Deputy Headteacher to promote computing within the school and ensure that all classes are getting the most out of our computing resources.